vin901/BatchSimSwap/README.md

     * Anaconda manages your Python environment.
 Go to the [Anaconda website](https://docs.anaconda.com/anaconda/install/) to download it and run through the installation.
 You'll be running all the BatchSimSwap commands from the Anaconda Prompt.

 2. Start by running these commands
-    * Run the following commands in an Anaconda Prompt window to set up an Anaconda Environment called ***simswap***:
+    * Run the following commands in an Anaconda Prompt window to set up an Anaconda Environment called ***batchsimswap***:
 ```
-conda create -n simswap python=3.6
+conda create -n batchsimswap python=3.6
-conda activate simswap
+conda activate batchsimswap
 conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=10.2 -c pytorch

 (optional): pip install --ignore-installed imageio